Chewhern/PriSecDBAAS/AdminPanel/readme.md

 # Note
-This adminpanel will be using AvaloniaUI to support multiple operating system.
+This admin panel will be using AvaloniaUI to support multiple operating system.